 We invite papers from all areas of Finance.
 Both theoretical and empirical papers are welcome.
 Fresh papers or papers with new ideas, concepts, or methods will be preferred.

-We aim to have about a dozen papers in this year's program.
-Presenters can expect quality discussants, an active audience, and many informal interactions with participants.
+We tentatively aim to have eight papers in this year's program.
+Presenters can expect quality discussants, an active audience, and informal interactions with participants.

-Amit Goyal - Conference Co-Chair, Faculty of Business and Economics, University of Lausanne and Swiss Finance Institute
+Amit Goyal - Conference Co-Chair, Faculty of Business and Economics, Swiss Finance Institute, University of Lausanne

 Prasanna Tantri - Conference Co-Chair, Faculty of Finance, Executive Director at the Centre for Analytical Finance, Indian School of Business